foxx/foxx.github.io/_posts/2014-05-23-dropbox-is-an-expensive-and-dangerous-mistake.markdown

 coverimage: /img/covers/nope1.jpg
 type: small
 weight: 19
+keywords: dropbox, boxcryptor, truecrypt, tresorit, spideroak, security, encryption
+desc: In depth explanation about why you should not use DropBox
 ---

 Our requirements were quite simple, we wanted a cloud storage system that could store sensitive files, such as tax returns, accountancy and personal family albums.

 ### DropBox is fundementally unsafe